neovops/terraform-aws-static-website/README.md

 # Terraform AWS static website module

-Terraform module to provision a S3 Bucket and CloudFront distribution to
-serve a static website.
+Terraform module to provision a S3 Bucket and CloudFront distribution to serve a static website.

 This module creates:
  * a S3 bucket
  * a CloudFront distribution
- * an ACM certificate (in us-east-1 zone)
+ * an ACM certificate
  * a route53 record for the website

 ## Terraform registry